LeToya Luckett: 2001–2008: Solo debut, LeToya

 Although Torn was still receiving airplay, her second single, "She Don't" was released to radio, and the video premiered on BET's Access Granted in July 2006, featuring Slim Thug.
 The single received moderate success, reaching number 17 on the Hot R&B/Hip-Hop chart.
 In November 2006, "Obvious" was selected as the third single.
 According to Billboard, the song had a 94% chance of becoming a hit, but due to the merger of Capitol Records and Virgin Records, all promotional money was frozen, therefore the single was never officially released.
 Luckett was also named "One of the Best New Artists of 2006" by AOL Music, number two on Rap-Up magazines' "Top 5 Breakthrough Artists of 2006," and received multiple nominations from the NAACP, the Soul Train Music Awards, and the Teen Choice Awards.
 BET promoted Luckett on 106 & Park, The Center, The Black Carpet, and with a three-part reality series special called The H-Town Chick which aired from May to July 2006.
 The series chronicled Luckett's experiences during her summer promotional tour and insight about her life since Destiny's Child.
 BET also hosted a contest that gave fans the opportunity to decide the final outcome of the "Torn" video.
 Cingular hosted a lip-sync contest that awarded those who best performed "Torn" in an online submitted video.
 In addition to a nationwide radio tour, club performances, a brief European and Asian appearances, Luckett participated in the 2006 "Pantene Total You" Tour, the "Cingular Live in Concert" series, and was invited by Mary J. Blige to join her summer tour, The Breakthrough Experience Tour, as her opening act.

-In July 2006, while opening for a Mary J. Blige concert, Luckett announced that her upcoming album was going to be named Lady Love, she then introduced and performed two new songs "Lady Love" and "Don't Let Me Get Away".
+In July 2006, while opening for a Mary J. Blige concert, Luckett announced that her upcoming album would be titled Lady Love; she then introduced and performed two new songs "Lady Love" and "Don't Let Me Get Away".
 On December 10, 2007, a buzz track, Swagger, that features rappers such as Slim Thug, Killa Kyleon and Bun B leaked onto the Internet.
 In 2008, Luckett was featured on Webbie's single "I Miss You" which was a moderate success.